NicoleYOsborn/NicoleYOsborn/README.md

 ## Hello 👋,
 I'm Nicole.
 I'm a UX Designer and Web Developer who is passionate about creating effective, effiecient, and engaging user interfaces, and making technology accessible and enjoyable for all who use it.

 - 🔭 I’m currently working on ...
-Personal UX Portfolio Website, and a user interface for our own Thermostat.
+Website redesign and maintenance for a client, and looking for a UX role!
 - 🌱 I’m currently learning ...
 React/Redux on FreeCodeCamp, and PHP
 - 🤔 I’m looking for help with ...
 Finding a great UX Design Mentor!
 - 💬 Ask me about ...
 Harry Potter trivia (I'm part Ravenclaw and part Hufflepuff)